EGMHA requires all persons in a position of trust to successfully complete a Police Vulnerable Sector Check (PVCS).

 How to Apply for a PVSC

-The PVSC can be completed in person or by submitting an on-line application.
+The PVSC can be completed in by submitting an on-line application on the YRP website.

-PVSC being completed via an on-line application can be accessed here and picked up at any of the York Region police facilities (when completing the on-line application it will give you the list of facilities to select from).
+PVSC being completed via an on-line application can be accessed via the and picked up at any of the York Region police facilities (when completing the on-line application it will give you the list of facilities to select from).

 Part of the screening process now involves querying a database of pardoned sexual offences.
 If one’s date of birth matches the date of birth of a person of the same sex that may have been pardoned of a sexual offence, fingerprints must be submitted to continue the process.
 If applying online and fingerprints are necessary the online process will stop and applicant must attend in person to complete the application.
 If applying in person fingerprints will be taken immediately on site.

 Each applicant will receive a response letter from the Police, the original reply must be submitted to the EGMHA office in order for this process to be complete and the applicant approved.
-The response letter should be scanned (or a picture taken of it) and send to the EGMHA Secretary.
+The response letter should be scanned (or a picture taken of it) and sent to the EGMHA Registrar